katielin019/s24-lab03/Java/README.md

 * `mvn site` build and test the project and write results in `target/site/index.html` (includes coverage and test results)

 See the comments in `pom.xml` for technical details of this setup.

+## Notes
+#### Structural testing
+Pros:
+- Automated process (little manual intervention, saves time)
+- Removes redundant code or statements easly
+Cons:
+- May unintentionally miss some commands, statements, or branches
+- Tests are based on the implementation of the code

+#### Specification testing
+Pros:
+- Covers more functionality than most other types of testing
+- Can help identify errors missed by other types of testing
+- Easily reusable
+Cons:
+- Time-consuming
+- Can be difficult to create test cases that cover all requirements